 7.2.
 Transfers.
 This Agreement shall inure to and bind the Parties' permitted successors and assigns; provided, neither Party with respect to this Agreement, nor Seller with respect to the Committed Reserves, shall assign or transfer same without the prior written approval of the other Party which may not be unreasonably withheld; provided further, either Party may assign or transfer its interest therein to any parent or affiliate by assignment, merger or otherwise without prior approval, but no such transfer shall operate to relieve the transferor Party of its obligations.
 If a transfer by a Party shall occur as permitted hereunder or upon the other Party's approval (i) the transfer shall be made subject to this Agreement and the assignee shall assume the obligations of the assignor and (ii) the assignor shall furnish the other Party with instruments effecting same within 30 Days thereof.
 A Party's transfer in violation hereof shall be void.

 7.3.
 Remedies/Limitation/Arbitration.
-To the extent not limited or waived herein, with particularity this Section 7.3, each Party reserves to itself all rights, set-offs, counterclaims and other remedies and defenses to which such Party may be entitled arising from this Agreement, the Gathering Services Agreement, or any other agreements between the Parties.
+To the extent not limited or waived herein, with particularity this Section 7.3, each Party reserves to itself all rights, set-offs, counterclaims and other remedies and defenses to which such Party may be entitled arising from this Agreement, or any other agreements between the Parties.
 All payment obligations hereunder may be offset against each other or recouped.
 Seller grants to Buyer the additional right to offset amounts owed by Buyer to Seller under this Agreement against any amounts which are due and owing by Seller to Buyer or 100% owned subsidiary of Buyer under any other agreement of any type whatsoever, including risk management agreements.

 FOR BREACH OF ANY PROVISION FOR WHICH EXPRESS REMEDIES OR MEASURES OF DAMAGES ARE PROVIDED, SUCH REMEDIES OR DAMAGES SHALL BE THE SOLE AND EXCLUSIVE REMEDIES, THE OBLIGOR'S LIABILITY SHALL BE SO LIMITED, AND ALL OTHER REMEDIES OR DAMAGES IN LAW OR EQUITY ARE WAIVED.
 IF NO REMEDY OR MEASURE OF DAMAGES IS PROVIDED AND UNLESS OTHERWISE HEREIN STATED, THE OBLIGOR'S LIABILITY SHALL BE LIMITED TO DIRECT ACTUAL DAMAGES, SUCH DAMAGES SHALL BE THE SOLE AND EXCLUSIVE REMEDY, AND ALL OTHER REMEDIES OR DAMAGES IN LAW OR EQUITY ARE WAIVED; PROVIDED, BUYER SHALL HAVE THE RIGHT TO SPECIFICALLY ENFORCE SELLER'S EXCLUSIVE COMMITMENT OF THE COMMITTED RESERVES SET FORTH IN SECTION 3.1.
 UNLESS OTHERWISE STATED HEREIN, NEITHER PARTY SHALL BE LIABLE FOR, AND NO ARBITRATOR MAY AWARD, TREBLE, CONSEQUENTIAL, INCIDENTAL, PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES, LOST PROFITS OR OTHER BUSINESS INTERRUPTION DAMAGES, IN TORT, CONTRACT, UNDER ANY INDEMNITY OR OTHERWISE.
 THE PARTIES NEGATE ANY OBLIGATION, EXPRESSED OR IMPLIED AT LAW, REQUIRING THE USE OF BEST EFFORTS TO SUPPLY, DELIVER, TAKE OR MARKET THE GAS.